 - NF instance ID.

 - NF type.

 - PLMN ID.

 - Network Slice related Identifier(s) e.g. S-NSSAI, NSI ID.

 - FQDN or IP address of NF.

 - NF capacity information.

-- NF Specific Service authorization information.
+- NF priority information.

+NOTE 1: This parameter is used for AMF selection, if applicable, as specified in the clause 6.3.5.
+See clause 6.1.6.2.2 of TS 29.510 [58] for its detailed use.
-- if applicable, Names of supported services.

-- Endpoint Address(es) of instance(s) of each supported service.

-- Identification of stored data/information.
+- -- NF Specific Service authorization information. - if applicable, Names of supported services. - Endpoint Address(es) of instance(s) of each supported service. - Identification of stored data/information.

-- NOTE 1: This is only applicable for a UDR profile.
-See applicable input parameters for Nnrf\NFManagement\NFRegister service operation in TS 23.502 [3] clause 5.2.7.2.2.
+NOTE 2: This is only applicable for a UDR profile.
+See applicable input parameters for Nnrf_NFManagement_NFRegister service operation in TS 23.502 [3] clause 5.2.7.2.2.
 This information applicability to other NF profiles is implementation specific.

-- Other service parameter, e.g., DNN, notification endpoint for each type of notification that the NF service is interested in receiving.

-- Location information for the NF instance.
+- Other service parameter, e.g., DNN, notification endpoint for each type of notification that the NF service is interested in receiving. - Location information for the NF instance.

-NOTE 2: This information is operator specific.
+NOTE 3: This information is operator specific.
 Examples of such information can be geographical location, data center.

 - TAI(s).

 - Routing ID, for UDM and AUSF.

 - One or more GUAMI(s), in case of AMF.

 - SMF area identity(ies) in case of UPF.

 - UDM Group ID, range(s) of SUPIs, range(s) of GPSIs, range(s) of external group identifiers for UDM.

 - UDR Group ID, range(s) of SUPIs, range(s) of GPSIs, range(s) of external group identifiers for UDR.

-- AUSF Group ID, range(s) of SUPIs for AUSF. - NOTE 3: It is expected service authorization information is usually provided by OA&M system, and it can also be included in the NF profile in the case that e.g. an NF instance has an exceptional service authorization information. - NOTE 4: It is also expected that the NRF stores a mapping between UDM Group ID and SUPI(s), UDR Group ID and SUPI(s), AUSF Group ID and SUPI(s) to enable discovery of UDM, UDR, AUSF using SUPI, SUPI ranges as specified in clause 6.3.
+- AUSF Group ID, range(s) of SUPIs for AUSF.

+- NOTE 4: It is expected service authorization information is usually provided by OA&M system, and it can also be included in the NF profile in the case that e.g. an NF instance has an exceptional service authorization information.

+- NOTE 5: It is also expected that the NRF stores a mapping between UDM Group ID and SUPI(s), UDR Group ID and SUPI(s), AUSF Group ID and SUPI(s) to enable discovery of UDM, UDR, AUSF using SUPI, SUPI ranges as specified in clause 6.3.